 Carpenter ant control is a job for a pest management professional.

 The best carpenter ant control comes by locating and treating the nest (indoors or out).
 The practical alternative indoors is to treat room edges, cracks and crevices in the areas where foraging workers are abundant and hope to reduce the population through gradual elimination of the foragers.
 Most ant baits are consistently not effective in eliminating carpenter ants.

 However, specially formulated carpenter ant baits that were recently introduced to the pest control industry are becoming more effective.
-I recommend consideration of professional treatment using these new baits when other techniques have been unsuccessful.
+We recommend consideration of professional treatment using these new baits when other techniques have been unsuccessful.
 Injection directly into the colonies and satellite colonies are always the best method for true success.

 Call 1 (800) 263-5055